Layr-Labs/eigenlayer-docs/docs/eigenlayer/avs-guides/avs-dashboard-onboarding.md

 In order to have its Total Restaked Value displayed on the UI, an AVS MUST implement `getOperatorRestakedStrategies()`.

+Refer to [ServiceManagerBase.sol](https://github.com/Layr-Labs/eigenlayer-middleware/blob/mainnet/src/ServiceManagerBase.sol) for a reference implementation of the interface.

 Proxy and Implementation addresses for AVSDirectory contract are available at EigenLayer Contracts -> [Deployments](https://github.com/Layr-Labs/eigenlayer-contracts/?tab=readme-ov-file#deployments).

 ## MetadataURI Format